 Norecopa aims for consensus between the four stakeholders involved in animal research: government, academia, industry and the animal welfare movement.
 Norecopa has its own website (www.norecopa.no), which should be read in conjunction with these pages.

-This site aims to be an international reference centre for Laboratory Animal Science, based on the three Rs of Russell & Burch:
+This website aims to be an international reference centre for Laboratory Animal Science, based on the three Rs of Russell & Burch:

 - Replace - replace animal experiments where possible with alternatives.